 Best strategy: Choose level premiums if you plan to keep coverage for 20+ years and understand the conversion that happens at the end of the level period.
 Plan your coverage to end around retirement (when financial dependents are typically independent and mortgages are paid), avoiding the high costs of post-65 insurance.

-See exact premium costs from 8 major Australian insurers based on your age, health, and coverage needs.
+See premium ranges from major Australian insurers based on your age and coverage amount.
 Free comparison takes 3 minutes.
+General advice only.

 Compare Quotes NowLife insurance costs in Australia are highly predictable based on age, gender, smoking status, and occupation.
 While premiums inevitably increase with age, understanding the cost structures allows you to make informed decisions about when to buy, how much coverage to purchase, and whether stepped or level premiums better suit your circumstances.